WMGC-FM: The Edge/The Groove (1997–2001)

 Former WQRS personality Dick Wallace has surfaced at WIAA, the Interlochen Center for the Arts' classical music station in Interlochen, Michigan.
 Dave Wagner can still be heard in the Detroit market hosting mornings and evenings at the Detroit Public Schools' classical and jazz station, WRCJ.
 Another former WQRS personality, Jack Goggin, is a fill-in host at WRCJ and has revived his popular "Film Classics" show (now heard Sunday nights).
 Geri Brooks died in April 2008 at the age of 78 in Carlsbad, California.

 On April 4, 1999, 105.1 abruptly pulled the plug on "The Edge" and switched to the fad format sweeping the nation at the time – Jammin' Oldies.
-For the first few months of the new format, the station was known as Classic Soul 105.1 but later adopted the name 105.1 The Groove.
+For the first few months of the new format, the station was known as "Classic Soul 105.1", but later adopted the name "105.1 The Groove."
 In October, the station took new call letters WGRV.
 The station was launched by a collaboration of Greater Media talent, including market manager Tom Bender, legendary Boston programmer Harry Nelson, WCSX's Jon Ray, and Greater Media Boston's JJ Wright (who did voice-overs for the station).
 Shortly after launch, Greater Media hired Bill Fries as Program Director from WOCL in Orlando.
 Bill Gable, formerly of CKLW, hosted The Groove morning show along with Mitzi Miles.
 Randi Myles (no relation to Mitzi) hosted middays and Doc Reno hosted the afternoon show.
 The station showed immediate ratings improvement and drew large crowds at Detroit concerts and events.
-Built around an uptempo combination of Detroit's musical heritage and "groovin' oldies," the station struggled to improve its ratings.
+Though the format was built around an uptempo combination of Detroit's musical heritage and "groovin' oldies," the station struggled to improve its ratings.
 After much research, it was determined that while the station was popular, it could not garner the ratings to win advertisers in large national buys.
 Other similarly formatted stations around the country shared the same issues and ultimately changed formats as well.
-Towards the end of the format's life, the playlist was shrunk to about 300 songs, which were mostly slow jams.